hero media

 Spend your leave relaxing in hot springs in the Mornington Peninsula.
 (Image: Tourism Australia)

-Victorians can strategically lock in up to 60 days off by using 20 days of annual leave alongside 13 public holidays and weekends.
-Over the Christmas/New Year period, you could get 16 days off in a row by using seven days of leave, or 16 days off in a row at Easter by taking eight days of leave.
+Victorians can nab up to 60 days off by using 20 days of annual leave with 13 public holidays and weekends.
+The best time to take advantage is over the Christmas/New Year period where you could get 16 days off in a row by using seven days of leave, or over Easter when you can get 16 days off by taking eight days of leave.

 Need tips, more detail or itinerary ideas tailored to you?
 Ask AT.